Chilly May morning marks first ceremony at new Fishers veterans monument

 Mayor Fadness presides over the Friday morning ceremony

-Despite the brisk conditions, the gathering underscored the city’s ongoing commitment to recognizing and honoring those who have served — a mission now symbolized by the newly dedicated monument.
+Despite the brisk conditions, the ceremony underscored Fishers’ ongoing commitment to honoring those who have served — now anchored by a monument dedicated to preserving their legacy for future generations.

 George Stavropolous accepts his award